jdrichards-pursuit/prompt-process-explained/README.md

-# What happens when you send a prompt?
+# What Process is Behind the Scenes When You Send a Prompt?

 <img src="./assets/prompt.webp" alt="Prompt Processing" width="500">